dimonge/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use the NVIDIA architecture provided in the documents.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a 80% training and 20% validation set.

+My first step was to implement the NVIDIA model without argumenting.
+I found that the model had a low mean squared error on the training set but a hight mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+I ran the result on the simulator, The car was driving off road and wasn't able to recover from it.

+So in the second step, I applied some argumentation on the dataset to generalize the model.
+So I applied flipping the image and recovery on both sides when the car is in a bend, cropping the image.

+I ran the result on the simulator, The car was able to drive autonomously for a while but it went off road after the bridged where their was no pavement line on the side of the road.

+In the third step, I further argumented the dataset by applying random shadow, brightness of the images and translating the image.

+I ran the result on the simulator, The car was driving off road and wasn't able to recover from it.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.